-The module will consist of weekly lectures and will present overviews of topics and current issues in behavioural neuroscience, particularly how biological mechanisms influence behaviour (LO1 a-e).
-A 3D Brain app, animations, demonstrations and videos of the connections between 'normal' brain circuitry and dysfunction will be illustrated (LO1 a-e).
+Weekly lectures will will present overviews of topics and current issues in behavioural neuroscience, particularly how biological mechanisms influence behaviour (LO1 a-e).
+A 3D Brain app, animations, demonstrations and videos of the connections between normal brain circuitry and dysfunction will be illustrated(LO1 a-e).
 Seminars will be used to explore current up to date literature and to clarify topics covered in class (LO2 a-c, LO3 a-c).
-Directed study for this module requires you to carry out independent reading relevant to the topics covered in lectures.
-The examination will test knowledge and understanding of concepts covered in the lectures and workshops.
+Directed study for this module requires students to carry out independent reading relevant to the topics covered in lectures.

-Mode of Assessment Туре Method Description Weighting Summative Examination - MCQ Multiple choice examination, closed book.
-(1.5 Hrs) 50% Summative Coursework - Written Critically analyse a particular element of a psychological or neurological condition (1500 words) 50%
+Mode of Assessment Туре Method Description Weighting Summative Coursework - Written Critically analyse a particular element of a psychological or neurological condition (1500 words) 50% Summative Examination - MCQ MCQ 1.5 hours 50%

-Reading List

-To access the reading list for this module, please visit https://bradford.rl.talis.com/index.html
+Reading List To access the reading list for this module, please visit https://bradford.rl.talis.com/index.html